School of Computing and Mathematics

-Theme Members: Professor Peter Andras, Professor Pearl Brereton, Mr David Collins, Professor Barbara Kitchenham, Mr Steve Linkman, Dr Goksel Misirli, Dr Thomas Neligwa, Dr Ed de Quincey, Dr Gordon Rugg, Dr Mark Turner, Dr Nikki Williams, Professor Zhong Fan
+Theme Members: Professor Peter Andras, Professor Pearl Brereton, Mr David Collins, Professor Barbara Kitchenham, Mr Steve Linkman, Dr Goksel Misirli, Dr Thomas Neligwa, Dr Ed de Quincey, Dr Gordon Rugg, Dr Mark Turner, Dr Nikki Williams, Professor Zhong Fan, Dr Bappaditya Mandal

 Latest Research News

-Women Leading in AIPosted on 14 March 2018 Allison Gardner is co-organising a new national innovation along with the Fabian Women's Network called 'Women Leading in AI'.
-Allison will be hosting a panel 'Uses and Development of AI' at the first gathering that will take place on 22nd May at the London School of Economics.
+Women Leading in AIPosted on 14 May 2018 Allison Gardner co-organised a new national innovation along with the Fabian Women's Network called 'Women Leading in AI'.
+Allison hosted a panel 'Uses and Development of AI' at the first gathering that took place on 22nd May at the London School of Economics.

 British Academy funded research project into the #StopIslam Twitter campaignPosted on 08 March 2018 Dr Ed de Quincey and colleagues from Media, Culture and Creative Practice at Keele, gave a talk at the British Academy as part of their season on Identities & Belonging.